remy22/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

 How to use this plugin?

 Within your wordpress admin panel, please Click on Appearance => Widgets then
 on the right hand side select where you would like to place TrafficFeed link in,
 then drag "TEXT" widget where you would like to use TrafficFeed.

 Use shortcode for display link exchanges.
 [TF-SHOW show="receive_div"].
-For displaying page link exchanges [TF-SHOW show="receive_dir"].
-For displaying Link directory
+For displaying page link exchanges.
-    Click "Save" after you have included the code, etcAs simple as that.
+[TF-SHOW show="receive_dir"].
+For displaying Link directory Click "Save" after you have included the code, etcAs simple as that.
 If you have
 any questions or having difficulties, please open support ticket, we are here to
 help.

 Link Window:::::

-    All exchanges for particular page will display.
-    (only for that page, you can put one link on one page and 2 different links on
+All exchanges for particular page will display.(only for that page, you can put one link on one page and 2 different links on
 another page and system will only put what you have specified)

 Link Directory:::::

 All of the exchanges for your site, will show on a page where you will use this
 short code [TF-SHOW show="receive_dir"].

 Note : You can use short code in text widget or on page or in a post, just place the